-This course introduces the concept of ‘reading the landscape’ and the analysis of natural and cultural processes that shape landscapes and cultural identities, with a particular focus on Australian and Asian landscapes.
-Specific attention is paid to notions of place and place-identity, including the meanings people attach to particular places, how cultural practices are related to economic, political and social power, and how these are represented through the formation of our global imaginations.
-Within this framework conceptual issues related to population change, including migration, identity, and marginalisation, are also explored.
+This course introduces the concept of ‘reading the landscape’ and the analysis of the historical, natural and cultural processes that shape landscapes and cultural identities.
+Attention is paid to notions of place and place-identity, how cultural landscapes are related to economic, political and social power, and how they are represented through the formation of our global imaginations and the ways regions transform.
+Within this framework conceptual issues related to population change, including migration, identity, marginalisation, scale, and place-making are also explored.

 - Semester of offer Subject to change

 - Census date

 - Academic Calendar

 Students enrolled in this course should check the course Canvas site to ensure that they are accessing the most recent approved version of the course outline.